-The thesis option is recommended for all students in the program but is particularly important for those who are considering pursuing a PhD in international studies or a related field.
-Students electing to write a thesis must complete GIST 898 and produce an original research project with a range of 60 to 100 pages of text, not including notes, references, tables, figures, or appendices.
+The thesis option is recommended for all students in the program but is required for those who are considering pursuing a PhD in international studies or a related field.
+Students electing to write a thesis must complete GIST 898 and produce an original research project with a range of 50 to 100 pages of text, not including notes, references, tables, figures, or appendices.

 Working with Your Thesis Committee